itadinanta/rust-oids/README.md

 Eventually I plan to plug in some sort of gameplay and release as a free game.
 Strictly evening/weekend toy project: don't hold your breath.

+## Feedback
-Feedback welcome, feel free to post issues.
+- feel free to post [issues on GitHub](https://github.com/itadinanta/rust-oids/issues)
+- also send me interesting gene pools (F6 to get snapshots, see instructions below)

 ## Acknowledgements